-Growth Area 1 and the Upper West Side Community Growth Area 2 are not within the GGHA agricultural land base.
+Growth Area 1 and the Upper West Side Landowners Group Growth Area 2 are candidate areas within the GGHA agricultural land base.
 Twenty Road East Growth Area 3 and the Elfrida Growth Area 4 are completely within the GGHA agricultural land base.
-Therefore, Growth Area 1 and Upper West Side Community lands under the policies of the Greater Golden Horseshoe Growth Plan are preferred for development.
+Therefore, Growth Area 1 and Upper West Side Landowners Group lands under the policies of the Greater Golden Horseshoe Growth Plan are preferred for development.

-5.2.3 City of Hamilton Rural Official Plan
+5.2.3 City of Hamilton Rural Official Plan 2012

-The City of Hamilton Rural Official Plan Chapter D - Rural System, Designations and Resources states that Rural Hamilton's primary land use function is resource related and the main purpose of the land use designations applying to this area is to provide a secure land base for agricultural activities.
+The City of Hamilton Rural Official Plan 2012 Chapter D - Rural System, Designations and Resources states that Rural Hamilton's primary land use function is resource related and the main purpose of the land use designations applying to this area is to provide a secure land base for agricultural activities.
 It indicates the City supports the right-to-farm and when applying the policies of the OP agricultural uses will be given priority in Rural Hamilton.
 In Section D.1.0 the goals of the plan clearly reinforce the City's desire to retain the current agricultural land uses within the rural land use for the preservation and enhancement of agriculture.

-Growth Area 1 and Upper West Side Community Growth Area 2 contain designated Rural lands that are encompassed by the designated urban area.
-Growth Area 1 and Upper West Side Community Growth Area 2 lands are located within the Airport Employment Growth District Secondary Plan Area.
-Within both parcels the Rural lands are completely encompassed by urban development.
-In reviewing the decision in the Ontario Municipal Board Minutes of Settlement dated February 3, 2015 there is no indication if the parcels had any significant agricultural resources that warranted protection through implementation of the Rural designation.
+In the 2012 Rural OP Growth Area 1 and Upper West Side Landowners Group Growth Area 2 contained designated Rural lands that are encompassed by the designated urban area.
+Growth Area 1 and Upper West Side Landowners Group Growth Area 2 lands are bounded by the Airport Employment Growth District Secondary Plan Area.
+Within both parcels the Rural lands were completely encompassed by urban development.
+In reviewing the decision in the Ontario Municipal Board Minutes of Settlement dated February 3, 2015 there is no indication that the parcels had any significant agricultural resources that warranted protection through implementation of the Rural designation, particularly as the evidence submitted indicates the City was considering the lands for urban boundary expansion.

 Twenty Road East Growth Area 3 is designated Rural and the Elfrida Growth Area 4 is predominately Agricultural with an area of Rural north of Highland Road East.
-The location and limits of these areas are shown on Schedule D Rural Land Use Designations in Appendix C.
+The location and limits of these areas in the 2012 OP are shown on Schedule D Rural Land Use Designations in Appendix E.